• Recipes

 You’ll need this ginger-garlic paste to make your favorite Sri Lankan dishes…

-None of our favourite Sri Lankan meat dishes will taste the same if there’s isn’t a spoon of ginger-garlic paste enhancing the flavours of the dish.
+None of our favorite Sri Lankan meat dishes will taste the same if there’s isn’t a spoon of ginger-garlic paste enhancing the flavors of the dish.

 Since I usually(hoping you do too) buy the ginger roots and the cloves for the week, it makes sense to me to make the paste for the week and refrigerate.